siyavuyachagi/vuesanity/README.md

 - ✅ All-in-one reactive model + validation
 - ✅ Clean, type-safe, and ready for FormData
 - ✅ Immediate validation feedback
+- ✅ Generic typing with `createModel<T>` for fully type-safe forms

-It’s faster to set up, easier to read, and simpler to maintain, so you can focus on building features, not wiring forms.
+It's faster to set up, easier to read, and simpler to maintain, so you can focus on building features, not wiring forms.

 ## Features

 - **Type-Safe Validation**: Built entirely with TypeScript for robust type checking and developer experience
+- **Generic Form Models**: `createModel<T>` infers field types directly from your DTO interfaces
 - **Reactive Model Management**: Seamlessly integrates with Vue 3's reactivity system
-- **Comprehensive Validators**: 30+ built-in validators for strings, files, numbers, and dates
+- **Comprehensive Validators**: 27+ built-in validators for booleans, strings, files, numbers, and dates
 - **Real-time Validation**: Provides immediate feedback with detailed error messages
 - **FormData Generation**: Automatically converts your validated models into FormData objects for API submissions
 - **Custom Validation Rules**: Easily extend with your own validation rules